aliaftabsheikh/Portfolio-web-app/README.md

 - React file and folder structure
 - Fundamental CSS properties to master flex & grid
 - Fundamentals of the CSS BEM Model
-- From soft and pleasant animations to complex gradients
+- From soft and pleasant animations with Framer Motion
-- Perfectly placed media queries for satisfactory responsiveness covering almost devices
+- Sanity usage to get and insert data
-- And at the end you'll learn how to deploy your websites to extremely fast servers and give them a custom domain name.
+- And at the end we will learn how to deploy your websites at Netlify